King Lear: Psychoanalytic and psychosocial interpretations

 Sigmund Freud asserted that Cordelia symbolises Death.
 Therefore, when the play begins with Lear rejecting his daughter, it can be interpreted as him rejecting death; Lear is unwilling to face the finitude of his being.
 The play's poignant ending scene, wherein Lear carries the body of his beloved Cordelia, was of great importance to Freud.
 In this scene, Cordelia forces the realization of his finitude, or as Freud put it, she causes him to "make friends with the necessity of dying".
-Shakespeare had particular intentions with Cordelia's death, and was the only writer to have Cordelia killed (in the version by Nahum Tate, she continues to live happily, and in Holinshed's, she restores her father and succeeds him).

 Alternatively, an analysis based on Adlerian theory suggests that the King's contest among his daughters in Act I has more to do with his control over the unmarried Cordelia.
 This theory indicates that the King's "dethronement" might have led him to seek control that he lost after he divided his land.

 In his study of the character-portrayal of Edmund, Harold Bloom refers to him as "Shakespeare's most original character".
 "As Hazlitt pointed out", writes Bloom, "Edmund does not share in the hypocrisy of Goneril and Regan: his Machiavellianism is absolutely pure, and lacks an Oedipal motive.
 Freud's vision of family romances simply does not apply to Edmund.
 Iago is free to reinvent himself every minute, yet Iago has strong passions, however negative.
 Edmund has no passions whatsoever; he has never loved anyone, and he never will.
 In that respect, he is Shakespeare's most original character."